wontonst/php-quotemedia-api/README.md

 + -5 : getFundamentals cannot request more than 50 symbols at a time.
 + -6 : getKeyRatios cannot request more than 1 symbols at a time.
 + -7 : Result from QuoteMedia is not a parsable XML file.s
++ -8 : Expected a symbols string but was not passed a string
++ -9 : Symbol contains invalid characters
++ -10 : Invalid function identifier